Selective decay in fluids with advected quantities: MHD and Hall MHD: Introduction

 Historically, the hypothesis of selective decay in MHD turbulence assumed that the total energy was to be minimized, subject to the conservation of certain ideal invariants.
 This hypothesis was consistent with the observed long term evolution of freely decaying MHD turbulence at high magnetic Reynolds number, $\mathrm{R}_\mathrm{m} = {U L}/{\eta}$, where $U$ is a typical velocity scale of the flow, $L$ is a typical length scale of the flow and $\eta$ is the magnetic resistivity.
 This situation was called an inverse cascade \cite{FPLM1975}, because the energy flux is predominantly toward small scales while the flux of the ideal invariant known as the magnetic helicity passes toward the larger scales and ostensibly creates the spiral structures observed in the decay of MHD turbulence.
 See \cite{MaMo1980,MoBa1999} for further historical discussion of the selective decay hypothesis for MHD turbulence.

-The aim of this paper is to impose selective decay of either energy or the invariants of the Lie-Poisson bracket of the ideal theory by using the MHD Hamiltonian structure, following the work of \cite{FGBHo2012} for geophysical fluid dynamics.
-We interpret the resulting modifications of the equations as a means of dynamically and nonlinearly parameterizing the interactions between disparate scales, by introducing new nonlinear pathways to dissipation, based on selective decay.
-Remarkably, the theory developed here for selective decay of \emph{either} the energy $h$ or the Casimir $C$ does not always take the modified system toward the standard energy-Casimir equilibria of the ideal equations, obtained from a critical point of the \emph{sum} $\delta(h+C)=0$.
-Our selective decay theory is always \emph{consistent} with the energy-Casimir equilibrium conditions, but its decay process sometimes tends towards only some of the energy-Casimir conditions, not all of them.
-This is explained in the proof of the main result, Theorem \ref{SteadyStates}, which shows that, although the asymptotic tendency to zero of the decay terms in the modified system always recovers energy-Casimir equilibrium conditions, the number of decay terms is sometimes less than the number of energy-Casimir equilibrium conditions.
-Consequently, the selective decay mechanism introduced here does not necessarily approach fully time-independent solutions of the unmodified ideal equations.
-Several examples of this feature are given for compressible and incompressible MHD and Hall MHD in sections \ref{MHD-sec} and \ref{HMHD}.
+The aim of this paper is to { develop a geometric theory of} selective decay of either the energy or { the Casimirs (the invariants of the Lie-Poisson bracket of the ideal theory) and illustrate it for} the MHD Hamiltonian structure, following the work of \cite{FGBHo2012} for geophysical fluid dynamics.
+We interpret the resulting modifications of the { ideal MHD} equations as a means of dynamically and nonlinearly parameterizing the interactions between disparate scales, by introducing new nonlinear pathways to dissipation, based on selective decay.
+Remarkably, the theory developed here for selective decay of \emph{either} the energy $h$ or the Casimir $C$ { contains} the standard energy-Casimir equilibria of the ideal equations, obtained from a critical point of the \emph{sum} $\delta(h+C)=0$ \cite{HMRW1985}. { Thus, our selective decay theory is always \emph{consistent} with the energy-Casimir equilibrium conditions, in that the energy-Casimir equilibria are also equilibria of the modified equations.
+However, the presence of the selective decay terms allows a new balance that enlarges the class of asymptotic states beyond those that satisfy the energy-Casimir equilibrium conditions associated with $\delta(h+C)=0$.
+In particular, the geometric selective decay process introduced here may in some cases tend towards states that satisfy only a \emph{subset} of the energy-Casimir equilibrium conditions.
+This is explained in the proof of the main result, Theorem \ref{SteadyStates} and is illustrated for the cases of compressible and incompressible MHD in Section \ref{MHD-sec}. }